ipfs/ipfs-docs/docs/basics/js/js-ipfs.md

 ::: tab ipfs-cli

-Navigate to the directory you wish to add a file from.
+In a new session, navigate to the directory you wish to add a file from.
 You can also specify the file path when using the cli to add a file.

 The daemon uses an `ADD` method to request data from IPFS; `jsipfs add`.
 We will use a test file called `test.txt` to add through the jsipfs daemon.